My Beloved Dearest

 My Beloved Dearest (Sayang Disayang) is a 2013 Singaporean drama film directed by Sanif Olek.
-This film is notable as Singapore's first locally made Malay-language film since its independence from Malaysia in 1965.
+This film is notable as Singapore's first locally made Malay-language film since the 1970s.

 Plot

 The film tells the story of the fractious relationship between Murni, a homesick Indonesian caregiver slash domestic helper and her crabby and disabled older Singaporean master, a widower named Pak Harun who sits on his wheelchair all day by the sliding glass door where the curtains are shut and seemingly waiting for someone to rescue him from his loneliness and helplessness.
 Pak Harun resists all basic conversation with Murni and rudely expresses his dislike of the food that she serves him every day, including the traditional Nusantara dish sambal goreng.